-Harry Newstreet, MAI conducted an on-site inspection of the property on October 18, 2011.
+Harry Newstreet, MAI conducted an exterior and a limited interior inspection of the property on October 18, 2011.

 REPORT FORMAT

 The report has been prepared under the summary report option of Standards Rule 2-2(b) of USPAP.
 As such, it contains summary discussions of the data, reasoning, and analyses that are used in the appraisal process whereas supporting documentation is retained in our file.
 The depth of discussion contained in this report is specific to the needs of the client and the intended use of the appraisal.